-Fall for These Art & Culture Exhibits on Now in Whistler
+Art & Culture Exhibits on in Whistler This Fall and Winter

 The seasons may be changing but one thing is not, Whistler is bursting with must-see art and cultural experiences.
-From temporary exhibits like Sqātsza7 Tmicw – Father Land at the Sk̲wxwú7mesh Líl̓wat7ul Cultural Centre (SLCC) to the Permanent Collection at the Audain Art Museum, immersing yourself in the arts is the perfect way to get to know Whistler beyond the trails this fall.
+From temporary exhibits like Sqātsza7 Tmicw – Father Land at the Sk̲wxwú7mesh Líl̓wat7ul Cultural Centre (SLCC) to the Permanent Collection and new temporary exhibition at the Audain Art Museum, immersing yourself in the arts is the perfect way to get to know Whistler beyond the trails this fall and winter.

 There are COVID-19 measures in place at each attraction with easy to understand signage, so you can feel safe visiting these indoor gems.

-Here’s what’s on, and coming up, over the fall and early winter months.
+Here’s what’s on, and coming up, over the fall and winter months.

 Sk̲wxwú7mesh Líl̓wat7ul Cultural Centre